Coronavirus COVID-19 Information

 Dr. Hunt received his medical degree from the Medical College of Wisconsin and trained in general and child psychiatry at the Medical College of Pennsylvania at the Eastern Pennsylvania Psychiatric Institute (now Drexel University College of Medicine).
 Over the past 15 years, Dr. Hunt has been co-investigator on several NIMH-funded studies relating to mood and substance use disorders.

 Hunt has been recognized with numerous awards, including the Harvard Macy Program for Physician Educators Teacher Scholar Award from the American Academy of Child and Adolescent Psychiatry (2005).
 Hunt has also been honored with several awards from Alpert Medical School, including the Outstanding Teaching Award in Child and Adolescent Psychiatry (2005-2006); the Special Recognition in Child and Adolescent Psychiatry Award (2003); and the Excellence in Teaching Award for Clinical Faculty (2003).
+In 2019, he was given the American Academy of Child and Adolescent Psychiatry Cancro Academic Leadership Award for outstanding contributions to the field of child and adolescent psychiatry education.

 Barbara Jandasek, PhD, is a licensed clinical psychologist who specializes in pediatric psychology.
 She has been a staff psychologist at Rhode Island Hospital since 2010 and an assistant professor at The Warren Alpert Medical School since 2011.
 She is a clinical supervisor for interns, residents and postdoctoral fellows in clinical psychology.
 She is currently the supervisor of training for the Community Asthma Program at Hasbro Children's Hospital.